malishav/OSCOAP/draft-selander-ace-object-security.md

 The encrypted options are in general omitted from the protected CoAP message and not visible to intermediary nodes (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).
 Hence the actions resulting from the use of corresponding options is analogous to the case of communicating directly with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

 However, some options which are encrypted need to be present in the protected CoAP message to support certain proxy functions.
 A CoAP option which may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
-The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unecrypted" value is intended for a proxy.
+The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unencrypted" value is intended for a proxy.
 The unencrypted value is not integrity protected.

 * The Max-Age option is duplicate.
 The unencrypted Max-Age SHOULD have value zero to prevent caching of responses.
 The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.